-Our supporters frequently inspire us with their commitment to raise money on our behalf (p.27).
-Could you organise a fundraising event for SCAAW?
+Our supporters frequently inspire us us with their support on our behalf.
+Could you join our food.gives collection for SCAAW (p.27) or organise another fundraising event?

 A prayer for the suffering church

 Our Father in heaven, We cry to You in lament, for the suffering in the world and experience ourselves because of rebellion against You.